trellisfw/conductor/DEMO.md

 1. Send to `smithfield@trellis.one` explain that it can be CC'd or send directly to it
 1. Wait for it to arrive in Trellis
 1. Open it in trellis, showing pdf
-1. Bring up foodlogic and show there are no docs.
+1. Bring up foodlogic and show there are no docs. sandbox.foodlogiq.com creds in lastpass
 1. Share doc to foodlogic
 1. Wait for it to arrive in foodlogic and show details.
 1. Bulk upload audits (Wilson, COI North, Martin City, COI)